DafetiteOgaga/betty_wrapper/README.md

 ### Usage

-Refer to the project page on the intranet for usage instructions.
+Refer to the project page on the intranet for usage/instructions on the betty linter.

 # Changelog